sheila-anne/sheila-anne/src/pages/she-flows-camp.md

 ## Details

 September 25th - 27th
+Starting at 4 PM on the 25th, ending 2 PM on the 27th
 Bethel Farm, Hillsborough NH

 **Just imagine...**

 You turn onto a quiet road, trees stretching overhead, and your shoulders are already starting to drop.
 You arrive not knowing exactly what to expect but within minutes, you're connecting with other women and feel right at home.
-Soon enough, you’re jumping in the pond, warming up in the sauna, wandering to a waterfall, moving your body, and telling stories by the fire with s’mores.
+Soon enough, you’re jumping in the pond, warming up in the sauna, dancing under the full harvest moon, wandering to a waterfall, moving your body, and telling stories by the fire with s’mores.

 You’re resting when you need to, playing when you want to, and realizing how good it feels to be.
 Somewhere between the movement, the stillness, and the in-between moments, you feel like yourself again.
 You belong to the earth, to this community, to yourself.
 And it’s everything.